Muhibbullah Babunagari: Education

 Babunagari studied at his father's institute, Al-Jamiatul Islamiah Azizul Uloom Babunagar, until class 8 (Jamat-e-Chaharum).
 He then proceeded to study at the Al-Jamiatul Ahlia Darul Ulum Moinul Islam in Hathazari from class 9 (Hidayah Awwalain).
 Seeking to extend his Islamic studies to a further level, Babunagari left Bengal to enrol at the Darul Uloom Deoband in North India.
 In Deoband, Babunagari started from class 9 (Hidayah Awwalain) again.
 In 1959, he completed Hadith studies at the institute.
 He studied Hidayah Akhirain under Hussain Ahmad Madani, Sahih al-Bukhari under Syed Fakhruddin Ahmad, Sahih Muslim and Jami' al-Tirmidhi under Ibrahim Balyawi and Sunan Abu Dawood under Fakhrul Hasan.

 Career

 After returning to Bengal following his studies, Babunagari began teaching at Al-Jamiatul Islamiah Azizul Uloom Babunagar, and later became vice-principal.

 On 15 November 2020, he was elected Chief Adviser to Hefazat-e-Islam Bangladesh.
 Earlier, he was the vice-president of this organization.

 Politics

 He was a presidium member of Islami Andolan Bangladesh during the lifetime of Charmonai Pir Fazlul Karim.
 During the lifetime of Fazlul Haque Amini, he was associated with Islami Oikya Jote and Islamic Law Implementation Committee.
 Later he was elected vice-president of Islami Oikya Jote.
 He resigned from Islami Oikya Jote in 2018.
-Currently, he is not directly associated with any political party.
+In 2026 general election Babunagari issued fatwa that declared voting Bangladesh Jammat-i-Islami to be haram for Muslims further stating "We are waging jihad against Mawdudi's Jamaat, putting [the BNP candidate] forward.
+I do not understand elections.
+This is jihad."
+He also supported Bangladesh Nationalist Party politician, Sarowar Alamgir.